-Cheese plates are one of the most popular approaches to entertaining, mostly because they are easy to put together and easy to please a number of different palates.
+Cheese plates are one of the most popular approaches to entertaining, primarily because they are easy to put together and easy to please a number of different palates.
 The drawbacks are expense and the sugar content of many of the pairings (like jams, honey, candied nuts, etc.).
-Chutneys can stand in for the pairings that will give a low carb cheese plate the flavor contrasts that most people prefer.
+Chutneys can stand in for the jam pairings and will give a low carb cheese plate the flavor contrasts missing when you exclude sweet offerings like jam.

-How to Modify a Cheese Plate to a Low Carb Cheese Plate
+How to Modify Typical Cheese Plates to Low Carb

 The star ingredients of most cheese plates or charcuterie plates are, of course, the cheeses and meats.
 Most meats and cheeses are inherently low carb, so it is really the pairing accompaniments that take cheese plates/charcuterie plates out of low carb status.

-Some cheeses exhibit their highest flavor profile the addition of a sweet spread however.
-My favorite combination is a salty blue cheese with a Pear Champagne Rosemary jelly.
+- Some cheeses exhibit their highest flavor profile the addition of a sweet spread however.
 Chutneys can fill in for the sweet spreads in order to add a little sweetness without the high degree of sugar.

 Click here to get a detailed guidelines on building a cheese board or a charcuterie board.